 In my extension working, I follow the open-closed principle.
 Above diagram is an example.
 It shows how I achieved the feature of showing the game over picture.
-For adding this feature, I did not modify any existed class.
-I created a new class and extended the Entity abstract class.
-My motivation is to reduce the impact of modification.
+In order to add this feature, I did not modify any existed class.
+Instead, I created a new class and extended the Entity abstract class.
+My objective is to reduce the impact of modification.

 Design pattern